zed-industries/zed/docs/src/vim.md

 Additionally vim mode contains a number of aliases for popular vim commands to ensure that muscle memory works.
 For example `:w<enter>` will save the file.

-We do not (yet) emulate the full power of vim’s command line, in particular we special case specific patterns instead of using vim's range selection syntax, and we do not support arguments to commands yet.
+We do not (yet) emulate the full power of vim’s command line, in particular we we do not support arguments to commands yet.
 Please reach out on [GitHub](https://github.com/zed-industries/zed) as you find things that are missing from the command palette.

 As mentioned above, one thing to be aware of is that the regex engine is slightly different from vim's in `:%s/a/b`.